Freedom Circle logo

 Amendment II to the U.S. Constitution

-... the right of the people to keep and bear Arms, shall not be infringed.
+A well-regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.

 Web Pages

-Includes picture, biographical summary and quote
+Libertarian celebrity page at the Advocates for Self-Government; includes picture, biographical summary and quote

 His 1994 non-fiction book Stopping Power: Why 70 Million Americans Own Guns dealt with the right to keep and bear arms.
 Charlton Heston called it "the most cogent explanation of the gun issue I have yet read."
-Self-Control, Not Gun Control (1995) is a collection of essays on a wide variety of libertarian and libertarian-related topics.
+Self-Control, Not Gun Control (1995) is a collection of essays on a wide variety of libertarian ... topics.
 Walter Williams said "His ideas are precisely those that helped make our country the destination of those seeking liberty."
 In 1993 he was awarded James Madison Award by the Second Amendment Foundation for his Los Angeles Times article, "If Gun Laws Work, Why Are We Afraid?"

 Related Topic: J. Neil Schulman